-3.27 An issuer must ensure that all holders of any class of its securities that are in the same position, receive fair and equal treatment.
+3.27 An issuer must ensure that all holders of any class of its securities, receive fair and equal treatment.

 Voting rights

-3.28 An issuer shall not issue any securities with voting rights differing from other securities of the same class.
+3.28 An issuer must not issue any securities with voting rights differing from other securities of the same class, save for weighted voting shares in terms of Section 3 Where a company currently has listed low or high voting securities prior to the incorporation of weighted voting shares in the Requirements, the JSE will grant a listing of additional securities of that class [4.19].

 Pre-emptive rights

-3.29 Securities in each class for which listing is applied must rank pari passu in respect of all rights.
-It should be noted that a statement that “securities in each class rank pari passu” is understood to mean that:
+3.29 Listed securities in each class must rank pari passu in respect of all rights.
+"Pari passu” means that the securities:

-(a) they are in all respects identical;
+(a) are in all respects identical;

-(b) they are of the same nominal value, and that the same amount per share has been paid up;
+(b) are of the same nominal value, and that the same amount per share has been paid up;

-(c) they carry the same rights as to unrestricted transfer, attendance and voting at general/annual general meetings and in all other respects; and
+(c) carry the same rights as to transfer, attendance and voting at general/annual general meetings and in all other respects; and

-(d) they are entitled to dividends at the same rate and for the same period, so that at the next ensuing distribution the dividend payable on each share will be the same amount.
+(d) are entitled to the same dividends for the same period.

-3.30 Subject to paragraphs 3.32 and 3.33, an issuer proposing to issue equity securities for cash must first offer those securities (unless the issue is an acquisition issue) effected by way of rights offer, to existing holders of equity securities in proportion to their existing holdings.
-Only to the extent that such securities are not taken up by holders of equity securities under the offer may they then be issued for cash to other persons or otherwise than in the proportion mentioned above.
+3.30 Subject to 3.32 and 3.33, an issuer proposing to issue equity securities for cash must first offer those securities in terms of a rights offer, to existing holders of equity securities in proportion to their existing holdings.
+Only if securities are not taken up by holders may they then be issued for cash to other persons or otherwise than in the proportion mentioned above.

-3.31 To the extent permitted by the Commission and subject to the prior approval of the JSE, an issuer need not comply with paragraph 3.30 with respect to securities that the directors of the issuer consider necessary or expedient to be excluded from the offer because of legal impediments or compliance with the requirements of any regulatory body of any territory recognised as having import on the offer.
+3.31 If allowed by Commission and subject to the prior approval of the JSE, an issuer need not comply with 3.30 for securities that the issuer consider necessary to be excluded from the rights offer because of legal impediments or compliance with the requirements of any regulatory body of any territory recognised.

 Waiver of pre-emptive rights

-3.32 To the extent that holders of securities of an issuer provide their authorisation by way of ordinary resolution (determined in accordance with paragraphs 5.51(g) or 5.52(e)), the issue by an issuer of equity securities for cash, made otherwise than to existing holders of securities in proportion to their existing holdings, will be permitted in respect of a specific issue of equity securities for cash for such equity securities issue, and in respect of a general issue of equity securities for cash, for a fixed period of time thereafter in accordance with such general authority.
+3.32 The issue of shares for cash by an issuer, made otherwise than through a rights offer, will be permitted provided shareholders approve such issuances through an ordinary resolution required for a specific and/or general authority to issue shares for cash in terms of the Requirements.

-3.33 The JSE may waive some or all of the requirements contained in paragraph 3.32 if it is satisfied that the conditions as stipulated in Schedule 11 exist.
+3.33 The JSE may waive some or all of the provisions in 3.32 if the provisions of [Schedule 11] are met.

-Prescribed information to holders of securities
+Prescribed information to shareholders

-3.44 An issuer must ensure that all the necessary facilities and information are available to enable holders of securities to exercise their rights.
-In particular it must:
+3.44 An issuer must:

-(a) inform holders of securities of the holding of meetings that they are entitled to attend;
+(a) inform shareholders of general/annual general meetings that they are entitled to attend;

-(b) enable them to exercise their right to vote, where applicable; and
+(b) enable shareholders to exercise their right to vote, where applicable; and

-(c) release announcements and distribute circulars in terms of the Listings Requirements.
+(c) release SENS announcements and distribute circulars in terms of the Requirements.

-Announcements through SENS

-3.45 All announcements that are to be made through SENS in accordance with the Appendix 1 to Section 11 must be in English.

-Press announcements
+[moved up]Press announcements